BalloonChamp/RoboLib/README.md

 # RoboLib

-Example framework for robot components communicating over TCP.
-The library now also provides an optional database based communication model.
-Components can publish telemetry and receive commands through a central `Database` process instead of connecting directly to the main controller.
+Example framework for robot components communicating through a central `Database` process.
+Components publish telemetry and receive commands via the database rather than opening direct TCP connections to the main controller.

 ## Build